eaamankwah/University-of-California-San-Diego-MicroMasters-in-DataScience/README.md

 ## Content

 **Week: 1 - 10**

 Python for Data Science

 **Week: 1 - 10**

-Probability and Statistics in Data Science using Python **Week: 1 - 10**
+Probability and Statistics in Data Science using Python

+**Week: 1 - 10**

 Machine Learning Fundamentals

 **Week: 1 - 10**

 Big Data Analytics Using Spark

 ## Certificate of Completion
-You can see the [Certificate of Completion](https://github.com/eaamankwah/Certificates/blob/main/UCSanDeigoX_DataScience-MicroMasters.pdf)
+You can see the [MicroMasters Certificate](https://github.com/eaamankwah/Certificates/blob/main/UCSanDeigoX_DataScience-MicroMasters.pdf)